The little town of Newnes, located just out of Lithgow, has grown in popularity in recent years for the adventure-seeker. Read on to find out why…

 This is the place you’d want to go for that random, last minute, grab anything, overnighter or two, away from Sydney.
 A mate of mine mentioned it, and we decided “yea why not”, with a cheeky 3 and a half hour drive from just south of Sydney, it seemed like a pretty good option.

-3 and abit hours later and you get to some little road that leads you to the campsite.
+Three and a bit hours later and you get to some little road that leads you to the campsite.
 From this point on you’re in awe.
-You continue down the road, and then comes the part you need descend, and the moment you see through a gap in the trees, it literally gives you a jaw dropping moment.
-The giant valley that is Newnes.
-Its something you need to see.
+You continue down the road, and then comes the part you need descend, and the moment you see through a gap in the trees, it literally gives you a jaw-dropping moment.
+The giant Wolgan Valley.
+It’s something that you need to see.

 - Pair of walking shoes/boots